Asymptotic Geometry of the Moduli Space of Parabolic $SL(2,\mathbb{C})$-Higgs Bundles: Abstract

-In the case of the four-puncture sphere, we describe the moduli space and metric more explicitly.
-In this case, we prove that the hyperk\"ahler metric in this case is ALG and show that the rate of exponential decay is the conjectured optimal one, $\gamma=4L$, where $L$ is the length of the shortest geodesic on the base curve measured in the singular flat metric $|\det \varphi|$.
+A centerpiece of this paper is our explicit description of the moduli space and its $L^2$ metric for the case of the four-punctured sphere.
+We prove that the hyperK\"ahler metric in this case is ALG and that its rate of exponential decay to the semiflat metric is the conjectured optimal one, $\gamma=4L$, where $L$ is the length of the shortest geodesic on the base curve measured in the singular flat metric $|\det \varphi|$.